CrocoFactory/sensei/docs/learn/http_requests.md

 ### Path Parameters

 Path parameters are used to specify specific resources within the URL.
 They are part of the URL path and are typically enclosed in curly braces `{}` in the API definition.
-Path parameters allow you to pass information that determines which resource you want to interact with.
+This is related to placeholders.
+Placeholder is a temporary symbol used to represent a value that will be provided or substituted later.

 !!! example
 ![Path example](/img/http_requests/path.png)

-    For example, in the following URL, `123` is a path parameter representing a specific user ID:
+    For example, {id} is path parameter (placeholder).
+In the following URL, `123` is a path parameter representing a specific user ID:

     ```
     https://api.example.com/users/123